Design & Production of Sustainable Shoes

 4. Sustainable shoe material selection

 If your priority is drinking water preservation, then using man-made textiles is a better choice over cotton and other natural textiles.
-While both cotton and man-made fibers require large quantities of water for dyeing processes, this water is used in an industrial facility allowing the water to be recovered, recycled, and reused in a closed loop system.
+Both cotton and man-made fibers require large quantities of water for dyeing processes.
+Fortunately, the water in an industrial facility can be recovered, recycled, and reused in a closed-loop system.
 In Southern China, local governments have forced textile dyeing houses to relocate into industrial estates with controlled water purification facilities.

-The process of growing cotton, especially organic cotton, consumes enormous quantities of water that is not reused in a closed loop.
-Some studies estimate that more than 700 gallons (2,700 liters) of water is required to make the cotton alone for one cotton t-shirt!
-Yes, once this water is used in the cotton fields it does return to nature, but it is no longer available to drink or grow food crops.
+The process of growing cotton, especially organic cotton, consumes enormous quantities of water that is not reused in a closed-loop.
+Some studies estimate that more than 700 gallons (2,700 liters) of water is required to make the cotton for one cotton t-shirt!
+Yes, once we use water in the cotton fields, it does return to nature, but it is no longer available to drink or grow food crops.

 Natural vs. man-made “leather”

 Natural leather from animal hides also requires large amounts of water.
 According to studies done by a major leather producer, raising animals and processing their hides requires over 264 gallons (1,000 liters) of water to produce two square feet of leather.
 Two square feet of leather is enough to make just one pair of shoes.
-Raising animals and then processing leather into hides has a two-fold effect on the environment with its harmful agricultural run-off plus water which has been contaminated with hazardous tanning byproducts.
-Water aside, the treatment of animals is a major concern for vegan customers while the production of man-made imitation leather is not regularly considered a moral hazard.
+Raising animals and then processing leather into hides has a two-fold effect on the environment.
+The contaminated and harmful agricultural run-off plus water which contains hazardous tanning byproducts.
+Water aside, the treatment of animals is a significant concern for vegan customers, while the production of human-made imitation leather is not regularly considered a moral hazard.

-As with fabrics, the man-made alternatives to natural leather have their individual environmental costs.
-Man-made synthetic materials are very often layers of polyester fabric, foams, and fibers that are fused together and quite impossible to separate once the shoe has reached the end of its lifespan.
+As with fabrics, the human-made alternatives to natural leather have their environmental costs.
+Human-made synthetic materials are very often layers of polyester fabric, foams, and fibers that are fused together.
+These layers are nearly impossible to separate once the shoe has reached the end of its lifespan.
 Producing synthetic materials also consumes energy, and the danger of water contamination from petrochemicals is high.